 When calculated correctly, CPM provides a clear picture of both fixed and variable costs associated with fleet operations.
 This visibility enables logistics managers to understand where money is going, identify inefficiencies, and plan with greater accuracy.

-To accurately calculate CPM, you need to account for all the expenses involved in running your fleet.
-These costs typically fall into two categories:
+To calculate CPM accurately, you need to account for every expense involved in running your fleet.
+These typically fall into two categories.

 CPM = (Total Fixed Costs + Total Variable Costs) / Total Miles Driven